-In this guide, we’ll walk you through the steps to effectively use the testing tool and troubleshoot common issues.
+In this guide, I’ll walk you through the steps to effectively use the testing tool and troubleshoot common issues.

 Navigate to the Testing Tool: Go to Facebook’s Lead Ads Testing Tool.